Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 All of them are in the `content` folder.
 They are located in the appropriate folders.

 Chronoblog has [pages](#pages), but they are not in the content folder, why?
-The fact is that everything in the content folder is not just site content, it is [Feed](#feed) content.
+The fact is that everything in the content folder is not just website content, it is [Feed](#feed) content.
 Everything in the content folder is displayed in the feed (sorted by date, filtered by tags, etc.).
-But pages are not feed content.
+But pages are not a `feed` content.

 All types of content use markdown syntax, you can read more about this in the Gatsby documentation ([markdown-syntax](https://www.gatsbyjs.org/docs/mdx/markdown-syntax)).
 Especially useful to know about [frontmatter](https://www.gatsbyjs.org/docs/mdx/markdown-syntax/#frontmatter)